Genealogical Research at The New York Public Library

 New York State Census

 We have all available New York State Census Records on microfilm for all counties.
-These microfilms are in the Milstein Microform Room (Room 119).
+These microfilms are in Milstein Microforms.

 Below is a list for New York City ONLY: